Frequently Asked Questions:

 Do the steps outlined on TransVoteRI.com to update a name and gender marker apply if I am a minor or if I'm assisting a minor?

-The process for a minor updating their name and/or gender marker in Rhode Island differs from the one for adults.
-For example, a minor's name change must be filed in the family court of the county in which the minor lives.
-Additionally, both parents must provide consent for the petition to be approved.
+The process for a minor updating their name and/or gender marker in Rhode Island is often similar to adults.
+However, parental/guardian consent is required.
+Name change for a minor may be filed either in the county family court OR the city/town probate court in which the minor lives.
+Where a minor has two parents/guardians, both must provide consent for the name change petition to be approved.

 If you are a parent or guardian of a minor seeking changes to their ID documents, you may want to contact the Trans Health Access Team at Thundermist Health Center for assistance.